-Amendments to PAS 1, Noncurrent Liabilities with Covenants - The amendments clarified that covenants to be complied with after the reporting date do not affect the classification of debt as current or noncurrent at the reporting date.
+- Amendments to PAS 1, Noncurrent Liabilities with Covenants The amendments clarified that covenants to be complied with after the reporting date do not affect the classification of debt as current or noncurrent at the reporting date.
 Instead, the amendments require the entity to disclose information about these covenants in the notes to the financial statements.
 The amendments must be applied retrospectively.
 Earlier application is permitted.
-If applied in earlier period, the Company shall also apply Amendments to PAS 1 Classification of Liabilities as Current or Noncurrent for that period.
+If applied in earlier period, the Company shall also apply Amendments to PAS 1 Classification of Liabilities as Current ar Nancurrent for that period. - Amendments to PAS 7, Statement of Cash Flows and PFRS 7, Financial Instrument: Disclosures Supplier Finance Arrangements The amendments introduced new disclosure requirements to enable users of the financial statements assess the effects of supplier finance arrangements on the liabilities, cash flows and exposure to liquidity risk.
+The amendments also provide transitional relief on certain aspects, particularly on the disclosures of comparative information.
+Earlier application is permitted.